 4. Health information about students is sensitive information within the terms of the Australian Privacy Principles under the Privacy Act.
 We may ask you to provide medical reports about your child from time to time.

-5. If we do not obtain the information referred to above we may not be able to enrol or continue the enrolment of your son/daughter.
+5. If we do not obtain the information referred to above, we may not be able to enrol or continue the enrolment of your son/daughter.

 - the Catholic Schools Office

-- the Catholic Education Commission NSW
+- Catholic Schools NSW

 - medical practitioners